 Giving puppies and kittens the best start in life

-Most veterinarians recommend that puppies and kittens receive a series of vaccinations, beginning when they are 6 to 8 weeks old.
+Most veterinarians recommend that puppies and kittens receive a series of vaccinations, beginning when they are 8 weeks old.
 Young pets needs to be vaccinated early on since the natural immunity in their mothers’ milk gradually wears off, making them vulnerable to infectious diseases.
-Three sets of vaccines are given 3 to 4 weeks apart, with the final series being given when they are 3 to 4 months old.
+Three sets of vaccines are given 3 to 4 weeks apart, with the final series being given when they are 4 months old.

 Just as in humans, with any pet vaccine there is a risk of an adverse or allergic reaction.
 However, vaccines today are produced to very high standards and are safer than ever.
 At Roncy Village, we always call you and check in to see how your pet is doing after receiving vaccines.
 You can rest assured that your pet’s protection from disease is maximized, with the most minimal risk for reactions.
 Please feel free to ask us if you have any questions about our vaccine protocols or vaccines in general.

 This list of vaccines may appear overwhelming, but the good news is that we are here to help you sort through all of the information and create a vaccine protocol tailored specifically to your pet.
 This will ensure that they receive ONLY the vaccines they need, and nothing more.
 Core vaccines are recommended for all cats and dogs.
 Non-core vaccines are optional, and should be considered after talking with our vets to determine your pet’s risk according to their lifestyle: